Training a Midwife Birth Assistant

-They needed to have BLS and NRP training prior to taking the full day program.
-I would do simulations of rare emergency situations, practice doing vitals on a “laboring women,” and get familiar with charting system and “tasks” that needed to be done when arrived at women’s home, prepping for birth, and postpartum recovery period.
+They needed to have BLS and NRP training prior to taking the full-day program.
+I would do simulations of rare emergency situations, practice taking vitals on a “laboring woman,” and get familiar with the charting system and “tasks” that needed to be done when arriving at the woman’s home, including preparing for birth and the postpartum recovery period.

-There were times in a 24hr period that I did a few births, my assistant were flexible and rolled with the waves of what birth gave us.
-When interviewing potential birth assistants, really stress the potential negatives of this role (everything wants to be around birth and the high points, but may not be truly committed to level of care needed for home birth practice needs).
+There were times in a 24-hour period when I did a few births, my assistant was flexible and rolled with the waves of what birth gave us.
+When interviewing potential birth assistants, really stress the potential negatives of this role (everything wants to be around birth and the high points, but may not be truly committed to the level of care needed for home birth practice needs).

 I would nap here and there with their trusting skills in the other room with the women.
-My really good assistant were my other half and we have a fluid motion of roles together.
-I could focus on charting from birth and needed paperwork while entire recovery for mother and baby was done by an assistant.
+My really good assistant was my other half, and we had a fluid motion of roles together.
+I could focus on charting from birth and needed paperwork while the entire recovery for mother and baby was done by an assistant.

 Birth assistant skills in breastfeeding support, labor support, basic assessment skills, and clean-up were very important in out-of-hospital births.
 Clear expectations of training, competencies, tasks at birth, and commitment level were imperative when filling out this job description.
 Your birth assistant will either save you or break you, depending on how well you train and hire them!